 A Brief Account | An Episcopalian Rock Star

-I worked with the Episcopal Diocese of West Texas in San Antonio about ten years ago.
-At the time, I was a new member of the Diocese living in Corpus Christi.
-By way of background, the headquarters of the Diocese is in San Antonio, and it occupies a lovely campus in Alamo Heights.
+I worked with the Episcopal Diocese of West Texas in San Antonio a few years ago.
+The Diocese has a beautiful campus in Alamo Heights.
+At the time, I was a member of the Diocese living in Corpus Christi, shortly before moving to San Antonio during the last economic downturn.

 I was involved in several activities for the Diocese.
 I fine-tuned a case for support for a retreat center expansion campaign, conducted advanced research to bolster a somewhat over-solicited existing donor base, and I was charged to help bring a prior major gift campaign to a conclusion before a new one could be launched.